 In November and December, icebergs are at their peak mass â€“fresh from the winter season, they're sharp and massive.

-This is a clear testimony of a former visitor thay may help you understand what to expect in Antarctica "I have never seen such clear blue water.
+This is a clear testimony of a former visitor that may help you understand what to expect in Antarctica "I have never seen such clear blue water.
 It was as smooth as glass and had that vivid blue that can only be seen in pristine environments surrounded by iceâ€¦ It is rare to witness such powerful beauty.
 The expedition staff expertly approaches icebergs with the knowledge of just how dangerous they may be.
 Careful not to get too close, yet experienced enough to proceed with caution.
-We had a front row seat to view ice bridges, giant cones and long tubes of ice that are thousands of years old."
+We had a front-row seat to view ice bridges, giant cones and long tubes of ice that are thousands of years old."

 Southern elephant seals â€“also known as Beach masters â€“ are the largest Antarctic seal and the biggest carnivores alive, with adult males surpassing even the polar bear in size.

-In summer, these giants come ashore to moult.
+In summer, these giants come ashore to molt.
 Adult males will lay on the beach for weeks and can go up to three months on land without returning to the sea to hunt!
 Visiting South Georgia with the astonishing Crossing the Circle via Falklands & South Georgia passengers is the perfect time to catch a glimpse of these giants, or hear their incredibly loud roars.

 Early in the summer season, the Antarctic snow and ice is unbelievably white, fresh and crisp.

 The most common reaction as we cross the sea from South Georgia to the South Shetland Islands and Antarctic Peninsula is reverence and awe.
-This leg of the journey on the Falklands, South Georgia and Antarctica expedition often leaves passengers speechless for a time, as they try to take in the vast expanse of surreal sparkling coastline and sheer blue glacier shelves, not yet marked with mud or the impurities exposed as the ice and snow melt.
+This leg of the journey on the Falklands, South Georgia and Antarctica expedition often leaves passengers speechless for a time, as they try to take in the vast expanse of surreal sparkling coastline and sheer blue glacier shelves, not yet marked with mud or the impurities exposed as the ice and snowmelt.

 Don't be surprised if the only things you hear on deck at that moment are the camera shutters.